-The largest nerve in the body is the vagus nerve, which means wandering in Latin.
-This particular nerve has multiple branches which diverge from two thick stems rooted in the brainstem and cerebellum that reach to the lowest viscera of your intestines, touching the heart and most other organs along the way.
-Scientists have found, that compassion and empathy for others arouse this nerve, creating higher levels of coherence between all the organs it touches in the process.
-In a nutshell; feeling compassion for others heals you.
+The largest nerve in our body is the vagus nerve, which means wandering in Latin.
+This nerve has multiple branches which diverge from two thick stems rooted in the brainstem and cerebellum that reach to the lowest viscera of your intestines, touching the heart and most other organs along the way.
+Scientists have found, that feeling elevated emotions such as compassion and empathy arouses this nerve, creating higher levels of coherence between all the organs it touches in the process.
+In a nutshell; feeling empathy for others can heal you.

-Fear breaks the body down.
-When we live via the hormones of stress, we activate the survival gene and constant arousal of this gene weakens the immune system and depletes our energy.
-Love, on the other hand, the polar opposite of fear, which compassion, empathy and gratitude are a byproduct, restores the body.
+It is a scientific fact that fear-based states, if overindulged in, breaks the body down and creates disease.
+When we live via the hormones of stress, we activate the survival gene and the constant arousal of this gene weakens the immune system, depleting our energy in the process.
+Elevated emotions such as love, on the other hand, the opposite of fear, which compassion, empathy and gratitude are a byproduct, restores and repairs the body.

-Take a look at the map of the energy centres in the spine.
+Take a look at the map of the energy centres in the spine below.
 Each chakra is related to a gland in the endocrine system and has an intelligence of its own.
 Our energy is constantly moving up and down our spine depending on our state of being.
-For example, when you feel love, compassion and empathy for others, you’re operating from your centre point, which is the heart chakra.
-When you express that love via your words and actions, then you’ve moved up into the throat or blue chakra, directly linked to the way we communicate with others and Mercury (the planet of communication in Astrology).
+For example, when you feel love, compassion and empathy, you’re operating from your centre, which is the heart chakra.
+When you express that love via your words, then you’ve moved up into the throat chakra, directly linked to the way we communicate with others and Mercury (the planet of communication and perception in Astrology).

-Conversely, when you live merely from the lower three centres, which are survival or primal centres, you deplete your energy.
-As a result of your low energy, you’re only going to create more of the same, which means your subconscious programs, habits take you over.
+Conversely, when you live from the lower three centres, which are the survival centres, you deplete your energy.
+As a result of your low energy, you’re only going to create more of the same, which means your subconscious programs, habits take you over because you don’t have enough energy to create anything new.
 To create something new in your life, you need to maintain an elevated state of being.
 The lowest three energy centres represent fear, survival, our sexual nature (propagation of the species), eating and digestion (which also depletes our energy) and so on.

 “Many struggle with their habits because they lack motivation.
 Even though they say they genuinely want change, they don’t seem to want it enough.
 I know change can be difficult and even scary at times because to change, one must step outside the comfort zone of their familiar feelings to embrace the unknown.
 The option of reverting into the same patterns, into the comfort zone is always there, but let me tell you that life truly begins where your comfort zone ends.“